 Explore the Pristine Islands of Visayas

 Travelers can easily access the Visayas region because of its efficient transport network.
-Key destinations like Leyte, Samar, Iloilo, Bohol, and Cebu maintain airports that facilitate daily flights from Manila.
+Key travel destinations in Visayas like Leyte, Samar, Iloilo, Bohol, and Cebu maintain airports that facilitate daily flights from Manila.
 Many ferry companies offer trips from the nation's capital region to several locations in the Visayas.

 The Visayas usually receives more domestic tourists during the summer months of March until May.
 However, it is possible to avail of Visayas tour packages for most months of the year.
 Some areas may experience typhoons during certain months, so make sure to check weather reports before visiting a particular spot.